Photography On The Go – 7 Tips To Capture Your Holiday Memories

 Photography On The Go – Try To Get Used To The Rule Of Thirds

 The rule of thirds is an age old photographers technique to draw your viewers into the shot.
-Seeing as I’m no expert, I’ll let someone who is explain it in more detail to you here.
+Seeing as I’m no expert, I’ll let someone who is explain it in more detail to you.
+The guys at Expert Photography have recently rewritten their in depth guide to improving your composition by using the rule of thirds and even provide you with a downloadable cheat sheet to use while you’re out exploring.
 When I’m out and about I always try to get a slightly different angle on things.
 Mother Nature rarely does things symmetrically so why would you take a photo square on?
 We may not realise it but subconsciously our brains are telling us something isn’t right.
 Instead of getting a photo of a pier dead on centre, try getting a slightly off centre angle with the pier still ending in the centre of your shot.
 You’ll be surprised what a difference a few steps to the side can make.

 Photography On The Go – Get Down!